Tuwaiq-SE-Riyadh/week02_day06_JS_arrays_loops_HW/README.md

 ## Arrays

-Edit main.js file by adding the following:
+Create an html file, link it to the main.js file and add the following to the js file:

 ### MAP
 1. Get array of objects with just name and height properties